 Frequently asked questions

-Why are people leaving Mailchimp?
+Why are people looking for Mailchimp alternatives?